The Long-Term Effects of Whiplash (If You Don’t Treat It)

 That adaptation looks like:

-• Tight muscles trying to protect the injury
+• Tight muscles are trying to protect the injury

 • Joints moving incorrectly to avoid pain